ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/Before the HOL - SAP HANA on Azure.md

 Duration: 15 minutes

-To complete this lab, you must verify that your account has sufficient permissions to the Azure subscription that you intend to use to deploy all required Azure resources.
-You also need to identify the availability of the SUSE Linux Enterprise Server image that you will use to deploy Azure VMs.
+To complete this lab, you must verify that your account has sufficient permissions to the Azure subscription you intend to use to deploy all required Azure resources.
+You also need to identify the availability of the SUSE Linux Enterprise Server image you will use to deploy Azure VMs.

 ### Task 1: Validate the owner role assignment in the Azure subscription

 1. From the lab computer, start a web browser, navigate to the Azure portal at <http://portal.azure.com>, sign in with credentials you will be using in this lab.

-1. In the Azure portal, use the **Search resources, services, and docs** text box to search for **Subscriptions** and, in the list of results, select **Subscriptions**.
+2. In the Azure portal, use the **Search resources, services, and docs** text box to search for **Subscriptions** and, in the list of results, select **Subscriptions**.

-1. On the **Subscriptions** blade, select the name of the subscription you intend to use for this lab.
+3. On the **Subscriptions** blade, select the name of the subscription you intend to use for this lab.

-1. On the subscription blade, select **Access control (IAM)**.
+4. On the subscription blade, select **Access control (IAM)**.

-1. Switch to the **Role assignments** tab, review the list of role assignments, and verify that your user account has the Owner role assigned to it.
+5. Switch to the **Role assignments** tab, review the list of role assignments, and verify that your user account has the Owner role assigned to it.

 ### Task 2: Validate availability of the SUSE Linux Enterprise Server image

 1. In the Azure portal at <http://portal.azure.com>, select the **Cloud Shell** icon.

-1. If prompted, in the **Welcome to Azure Cloud Shell** window, select **Bash (Linux)**.
+2. If prompted, in the **Welcome to Azure Cloud Shell** window, select **Bash (Linux)**.

-1. If prompted, in the **You have no storage mounted** window, select **Create storage**.
+3. If prompted, in the **You have no storage mounted** window, select **Create storage**.

-1. Once the storage account gets provisioned, at the Bash prompt, run the following: where the `<location>` placeholder designates the target Azure region that you intend to use for this lab (e.g. `eastus`), and verify the output includes an existing image:
+4. Once the storage account gets provisioned, at the Bash prompt, run the following: where the `<location>` placeholder designates the target Azure region that you intend to use for this lab (e.g. `eastus`), and verify the output includes an existing image:

     ```sh
     az vm image list --location <location> --publisher SUSE --offer SLES-SAP --sku 12-SP3 --all --output table